 Tech Support: “Did you restart your PC?”

-So, what’s this restart magic?
-Why does resetting a PC or program fixes lots of problems?
+Why does resetting a PC or program fix lots of problems?

-Before trying to answer this question, let’s talk about what are things that happen when your computer is running.
+It’s also important to talk about things that happen when your computer is running.
 Working on a computer mainly consists of opening different programs, performing some tasks with their help, and closing them–for other gadgets, you can easily imagine similar functions.

-When a computer is running, all programs and background processes leave behind some trash that’s needed to be cleaned.
-Sometimes, the programs don’t even close properly and you can’t reopen them in the same session.
-When you turn off the power and boot your PC again, things are like a clean slate.
+When a computer is running, all programs and background processes leave behind some trash that needs to be cleaned.
+Sometimes, the programs don’t even close properly, and you can’t reopen them in the same session.
+When you reboot your PC again, things are like a clean slate.

 Restarting also turns out to be useful when your PC encounters some hardware or driver malfunction.
 These are critical situations that are accompanied by the scary Blue Screen of Death and some error code.
 The screen appears when Windows doesn’t know how to deal with the situation and fix things.
 The restart process is a dependable solution in this case as well as it can also complete some pending driver or OS updates that might require a boot sequence to finish the installation.

-Another thing–if your PC is crashing a lot and you are forced to restart your PC multiple times a day, probably, you need an upgrade or need to reinstall the OS.
+Tip: If your PC is crashing a lot and you are forced to restart your PC multiple times a day, probably, you need an upgrade or need to reinstall the OS.

 Did you find this article helpful?
 Don’t forget to drop your views and suggestions in the comments section.